MicrosoftDocs/security/operations/ingest-data-sources.md

 Confirm the installation method, roles required, and licenses needed to turn on data connectors.
 For more information, see [Find your Microsoft Sentinel data connector \| Microsoft Learn](/azure/sentinel/data-connectors-reference).

-The following table is a summary of the prerequisites required for key Azure and data connectors:
+The following table is a summary of the prerequisites required to ingest key Azure and data connectors:

 | Resource Type                              | Installation Method              | Role/Permissions/License Needed                                                                                    |
 |--------------------------------------------|----------------------------------|--------------------------------------------------------------------------------------------------------------------|